 I folded the shirt neatly and placed it on the bar beside my cutlery.

 “Geese, blue rare steak again?” she said colorfully.
-Her face twisted as she looked at the pool of blood on the plate.
+Her face twisted as she looked at the pool of blood on my plate.

-“Hey, the man likes his steak,” said the bartender, sliding his way over to us.
-“What’s up, Stacey?
-Are you my evening sauce slinger?”
+“Hey, the man likes his steak,” said the bartender, casually navigating over.

 “Sure am,” she answered.